-As you will see, there are many components to a guitar, most of which you will never even know they're there.
+As you will see, there are many components to a guitar, some of which you will never even know they're there.
 However, they still play an important role in the sound of your guitar.

 Below, are the major parts that you will need to familiarize yourself with, if you don't already know.